Biography

 production; from initial concept to follow-up revisions of released titles.
 He invited me to participate in the creation

-Celebration, honoring the tenth anniversary of the Movable Book Society.
+of a book titled Celebration, honoring the tenth anniversary of the Movable Book Society.
 This group of collectors,

 designers, sellers, and fans is a wonderful resource and has been a leading supporter of pop-ups across the